Advanced Swimming stroke techniques for speed

 Ankle Flexibility Exercises for Increased Speed

-Flexibility is the key to enhancing your kicking technique.
+Flexibility is the key to sharpening your kicking technique.
 Spend time outside of your pool workouts to stretch your calves and improve ankle movement.
 Simple exercises, like toe points and heel lifts, can make a significant difference in your overall swimming performance.
 Strong, flexible ankles allow for a finer kicking technique, leading to a smoother, quicker swim.

 Using the Flutter Kick for Maximum Efficiency